sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-service-accounts.md

 - **Account** indicates the account as specified during login.
 - **Roles** indicates the list of [Identity Service - Roles](/identity-service-roles) that are assigned the account.
 - **Force Password Change** indicates if on next login the user account must change its password.
-- **Blocked** indicates that the account has been added to a [Identity Services - Blocklist](/identity-services-blocklist) and is denied access.
+- **Blocked** indicates that the account has been added to a [Identity Service - Blocklist](/identity-service-blocklist) and is denied access.
 - **Disabled** indicates that the account is inactive and is denied access.

 ## Operations on Accounts